zerasul/mdbook_en/15SRAM/sram.md

 ## Save our Game Process

 Many of us have suffered, not being able to save the progress of our Mega Drive games; only some games had this ability to save the progress in the cartridge.
-This is because these cartridges, had a SRAM memory [^64] along with a button battery (which we have to be careful not to run out of battery after so many years); there were also some special types such as _Sonic 3_ that had a special type of memory without the need of battery.
+This is because these cartridges, had a SRAM memory [^64] along with a button battery (which we have to be careful not to run out of battery after so many years); there were also some special types such as _Sonic 3_ that had a special type of memory without the need of battery (using flash memory).

 Therefore, if we need to store information about the progress of our game, we can use this SRAM memory, we will need a cartridge that has both ROM and static memory.